 The Master of Arts in Education, Teaching English to Speakers of Other Languages Option at California State University, San Bernardino by Julie Ciancio and Lynne Díaz-Rico was launched with a Korean partner, and therefore the majority of students are from Korea, although students do come from other countries, including the US.
 Teaching experience is not required for admission, but many students do have experience.
-Students are recruited through the Korean partner, as well as through a variety of other venues, such as conferences, agent fairs, and a presence on the web via Facebook, Twitter, and LinkedIn.
+Students are recruited through the Korean partner, as well as through a variety of other venues, such as conferences, agent fairs, and a presence on the web via Facebook, Twitter, and on the web via Facebook, lwitter, LinkedIn.